 Breakfast, Lunch and Dinner

-Your Annapurna Base Camp Trekking journey commences from Sinuwa onwards as we elevate above 3000 meters today.
+Your Annapurna Base Camp Trek begins from Sinuwa as we climb above 3,000 meters today.
 After Sinuwa, the trails began to traverse through the dense forests of the ACAP.
 The trail hereafter is filled with Rhododendrons, Junipers, Birch, and Fir.
 On your right side is the raging Modi River’s path through narrow alleyways.
-We subsequently ascended higher before reaching Bamboo for lunch.
 The stretch after the Bamboo is steep until you reach Dovan.
+We subsequently ascended higher before reaching Dovan for lunch.

-From here, we cross a small hamlet called the Himalayas.
-As we reach the Himalayas, we leave the dense forests behind, and a new land formation appears before us.
+From here, we cross a small hamlet called the Himalaya.
+As we reach the Himalaya, we leave the dense forests behind, and a new land formation appears before us.
 The mighty Mt.
 Fishtail is visible from the Himalayas.
-After 2 hours of steep incline, we reach Deurali for our night stop.
+After 2 hours of steep incline, we reach Deurali for our night stop. overnight at Dream Lodge or similar.
+A room with 2-4 pax sharing basis, paid gas shower ,battery charge, wifi etc.

 Deurali - MBC - Annapurna Base Camp